 Cisco and the Cisco Foundation provide cash, products, and people to support organizations with scalable, replicable, and sustainable solutions that use Internet and network technology to benefit individuals and communities around the world.
 Each grant program has specific eligibility requirements.
 All programs adhere to Cisco’s grant giving policies.

 Clarification on non-discrimination related to religion: Cisco and the Cisco Foundation will not support any organization which requires adherence or conversion to any religious doctrine in order to either be a beneficiary of the program, or to be an employee of the organization.
-To clarify, a direct service program run by a faith-based organization may be eligible, provided that the program's beneficiaries are not encouraged or required to learn about, adhere to, or convert to that organization's religious doctrine as a condition of receiving service from the program.
+To clarify, a direct service program run by a faith-based organization may be eligible, provided that the program's beneficiaries are not required to adhere or to convert to that organization's religious doctrine as a condition of receiving service from the program.
 Likewise, Cisco will not support any organization that requires adherence or conversion to any religious doctrine in order to be an employee of the program.

 It is our mission to fund nonpartisan service organizations that adhere rigorously to fundamental human rights principles.
 We do not knowingly support grantee organizations that endorse, support, or promote violence, terrorist activity, or related training, whether through their own activities or indirectly through their support of, support by, or cooperation with, other persons and organizations engaged in such activities.